brandmahr/cleanmanga/cleaner/README.txt

 	LEFTCLICK - set lower leveling threshhold to the brightness of the current pixel RIGHTCLICK- set upper leveling threshhold to the brightness of the current pixel

-	Closing the leveling dialog will
+	Closing the leveling dialog/window will level the main image